 then you should continue to use the Community Buildings element of the scheme and use our guidance for multi church parishes.
 If you have a church plant, or run services in other buildings, there is an additional guide to GASDS and Church Plants.

 Whichever guidance you are following the core of the scheme is pretty simple to operate, and we’d encourage parishes to keep it that way.
-Don’t try and do anything different to change how much qualifies – for many parishes, loose plate collections and regular giving envelopes on which there is no Gift Aid declaration will take you to the £5,000 limit.
+Don’t try and do anything different to change how much qualifies – for many parishes, loose plate collections and regular giving envelopes on which there is no Gift Aid declaration will form the basis of your claim.

 GASDS is claimed alongside Gift Aid using the same processes.
 These changed in 2013, and we have a page of specific guidance on each of the three possible routes to claim here.